 A fast charging station is already in operation at the NRMA’s new headquarters at Sydney Olympic Park.
 The NRMA is taking a phased approach to the rollout of the network, with initial charger sites to include Sydney, the Blue Mountains, the ACT, the Illawarra, Mid North Coast and Newcastle.

 The NRMA is calling for potential partners such as local councils and community groups to express their interest in working with the NRMA to bring a charger to their local area.
-Visit mynrma.com.au/future-is-electric to find out more about the network and register your interest as a potential partner.
+Find out more about the NRMA's electric vehicle fast charging network.